 What to Expect

 Undergraduates will examine the interconnected issues of healthy relationships, substance use, and sexual misconduct through a variety of interactive scenarios and guided self-reflection.
 This program generally takes about 3 hours to complete.

 Graduate and law students will focus on the promotion of healthy relationships and the prevention of sexual misconduct in both personal and professional life.
 University policies and procedures are clearly outlined.
 This training generally takes about 1 hour to complete.

 The graduate student program might be more appropriate for some older undergraduates.
-If you're interested in changing your assignment please call me to discuss this personally.
+If you're interested in changing your assignment please call the Office of the Dean of Students to discuss this personally.

 Every new student registered for 1 or more credits is required to complete this training by the deadline at the top of each email they receive from Think About It.
 Those who don’t complete the training will have a Dean of Students hold placed on their account preventing registration for the following term.

 This program is just one part of our commitment to preventing sexual misconduct and supporting survivors plus, it’s in alignment with guidance related to Title IX.

 Lifting a Hold

 If you did not complete your required course by the deadline and there is now a hold on your account getting it lifted is simple.